British-Columbia/Legislative-Assembly/README.md

 The [**2nd Parliament of British Columbia**](./2nd%20Parliament/) opened on June 9, 2024 and dissolved on September 2, 2024.

-The [**3rd Parliament of British Columbia**](./3rd%20Parliament/) will open shortly and is expected to dissolve four months thereafter.
+The [**3rd Parliament of British Columbia**](./3rd%20Parliament/) opened on September 28, 2024 and is expected to dissolve four months thereafter.

 ## Obtaining point-in-time links